SSoelvsten/bdd-benchmark/README.md

 > [!NOTE]
 > If installing *cbindgen* through cargo, remember to update your *PATH*.
 > Otherwise, CMake will abort with an "*Could not find toolchain ''*" error.
-The
+You
-> `cargo install` command should print a message "warning: be sure to add
+> can obtain the path from the print message during *cargo install* which states
-> `<THE_PATH>` to your PATH to be able to run the installed binaries."
+> "*warning: be sure to add <THE_PATH> to your PATH ...*"

 **Sylvan**